Stone for Extreme Focus & Amplification of Life Force

 Bloodstone is a stone that was subject to many interesting blood-related myths and stories.
-Even though it doesn't have the elegance of something like a diamond, people praised it for its healing properties.
+Even though it doesn't have the elegance of something like a diamond, people praised it for its healing and empowerment properties.

 Crystals and gemstones are nature's true beauties, but they are not a substitute for seeking professional medical, legal, health, or financial advice.
 Crystals and gemstones are to be used in conjunction with any professional care you are receiving and do not provide healing, cures, or other remedies modern medicine can provide.
 The information provided in our listings with regard to the powers of crystals and gemstones are all derived from personal & professional experience with crystals & gems as well as ancient wisdom and texts documenting knowledge gained from civilizations around the world.
 They are not backed by the FDA or scientific/government resources.
 Our crystals & gemstones are not intended to diagnose, treat, prevent, or cure any disease or malady.
 Our crystals and gemstones are also not a replacement for seeking professional legal advice, financial advising, or any other field of professional expertise.
 Crystals and gemstones are intended to be appreciated for their natural power and beauty, and used alongside modern, professional methods.